 The type of fusion approach you will have is dependent on your symptoms and specific diagnosis.
-Talk with your doctor about the exact approach of your cervical fusion surgery.
+Talk with your doctor about the specific approach that will best treat your problem.

 - autograft - small piece of bone taken from your own body, usually your pelvis or hip

 - allograft - small piece of bone taken from a bone bank